Terms and Conditions for making payment transactions

 3. cookies used for ensuring security, e.g. used for detection of frauds with respect to authentication (user centric security cookies);

-2. 2) functional cookies (related to improvement of the Payment Gateway’s functionality) - used in order to adjust the contents of the Payment Gateway to the Payer’s preferences and to optimize the use of the Payment Gateway; these files in particular allow for detecting the Payer’s equipment and display a website adjusted to his/her individual needs, they could also help in, for instance, detecting the terminal equipment; permanent cookies used for user interface customization for the duration of a session or slightly longer (user interface customization cookies).
+2. functional cookies (related to improvement of the functionality of Payment Gateway) – used in order to adjust the contents of the Payment Gateway to the Payer’s preferences and to optimize the use of the Payment Gateway; these files in particular allow for detecting the Payer’s equipment and display a website adjusted to his/her individual needs, they could also help in, for instance, detecting the terminal equipment; permanent cookies used for user interface customization for the duration of a session or slightly longer (user interface customization cookies).

 4. In the event of switching off the use of cookies, there may appear difficulties with the use of the Payment Gateway or such a use might be completely impossible.